Engin-Boot/capture-behavior-of-a-visit-counter-GaganPunjabi/needs-tech.md

   Given A security guard is available.
   When Sensors are offline or non-functional
-  Then Request is sent to the security guard to make the entry manually
+  Then Send request to the security guard to make the entry manually